johngodlee/geosci_linux_intro/geosci_linux_intro.md

 - Simulation modelling
 - GIS and mapping
 - Running an email server
-- Programming
+- Statistical programming

-Unlike the Windows operating system, UNIX based operating systems give much more control to the user, primarily through the command line.
-Additionally, much of the software available on UNIX platforms is free and open source, meaning that you can see how the program is built.
-Having this amount of control is a very useful attribute in academia where research should be entirely reproducible and repeatable.
-When you become adept at using the Linux command line, you will be able to perform tedious tasks much quicker than you ever could on a Windows machine.
+Unlike the Windows operating system, UNIX based operating systems give much more control to the user.
+The most common and powerful method of interaction with a UNIX based system is through the command line rather than through a windows-like point and click interface.
+Additionally, much of the software available on UNIX platforms is free and open source, meaning that everybody has access to the code used to create a piece of software, meaning that you know exactly what the program is doing.
+Having this amount of control and knowledge is a very useful attribute in academia where research should be entirely [reproducible and repeatable](LINK).

 While this workshop is not designed to be a definitive reference, it should provide a good introduction from which you can continue to learn about this powerful resource.